powsybl/powsybl-core/docs/simulation/security/index.md

 - If we want information about a branch after security analysis on contingency `c1`, the contingencyContext will contain the contingencyId `c1`, contextType `SPECIFIC` and the state monitor will contain the id of the branch.
 - If we want information about a branch in pre-contingency state, the contingencyContext will contain a null contingencyId, contextType `NONE` and the state monitor will contain the id of the branch.
 - If we want information about a branch in pre-contingency state and after security analysis on contingency `c1`, the contingencyContext will contain contingencyId `c1`, contextType `ALL` and the state monitor will contain the id of the branch.

+### Limit reductions
+Limit reductions can be specified in order to detect when a specific limit is **almost** reached, without having to change artificially this limit.
+For instance, with a limit reduction set to 95% for a limit of 1,000MW, the security analysis will detect a limit violation for every current value greater than 950MW.

+Each limit reduction has its own criteria specifying for which limits and in which conditions it should be applied.
+These criteria can be:
+- the limit type (current, active power or apparent power);
+- the use case (for monitoring only or for actions);
+- the contingency context (pre-contingency, after a specific contingency or after all contingencies, ...);
+- the concerned network elements (by ids, countries and/or nominal voltages);
+- their limit characteristics (permanent or temporary + acceptable duration).

+You can find more details about limit reductions [here](./limit-reductions).

 ## Outputs